tliron/em-dash/README.md

 ------------------------

 The [em dash](https://en.wikipedia.org/wiki/Dash#Em_dash) is the longest version of the typographic dash.
+Hilariously, the "Em—Dash" name is stylized with an em dash inside of it.

 Developers
 ----------

-Em Dash has a deliberately extensible and reusable architecture.
+Em—Dash has a deliberately extensible and reusable architecture.
 If you have your own idea for a new kind of dash implementation, you can extend the `Dash` class, or even use the `EntryManager` directly.
-Would you also kindly contribute it to Em Dash?
+Would you also kindly contribute it to Em—Dash?

 And if you want to use some of the UI features, you might enjoy `Dockable`, a generic class that can be used to dock any St actor to a monitor edge.
 Also, our Icon class can be used independently in